Antitrust & Trade Regulation Law Certification

-If you were originally certified in 2004 or 2009, the Application for Recertification must be postmarked by August 15, 2014.
-All requirements for recertification must be completed by July 31, 2014 unless you file a recertification extension request.
+If you were originally certified in 2003, 2008 or 2013, the Application for Recertification must be postmarked by July 31, 2018.
+All requirements for recertification are to be completed by July 31, 2018, unless you file a recertification extension request.

 Recertification File Extension

-To request a one-time 3-month extension, please submit the Recertification Extension Application by August 15, 2014.
+To request a one-time 3-month extension, the Recertification Extension Application must be postmarked by July 31, 2018.

-If you wish to apply for certification, the Initial Application for Certification filing period opens September 1, 2014 and applications must be postmarked by October 31, 2014.
-This filing period is to become eligible to sit for the May 2015 Antitrust and Trade Regulation Law Certification Examination.
+If you wish to apply for certification, the Antitrust – Initial Application filing period opens Sept.
+1, 2018, and applications must be postmarked by Oct.
+31, 2018.
+This filing period is to become eligible to sit for the May 2019 Antitrust & Trade Regulation Law Certification Exam.

 Standards for Certification Of A Board Certified Antitrust & Trade Regulation Lawyer – Rules Regulating The Florida Bar 6-22

 Antitrust and Trade Regulation Law Certification Committee members